dirkjanbuter/magazine-builder/README.md

 # Magazine Builder

 Your magazine starts here!
-A magazine builder to share your stories on the web, printed or for e-readers.
+A magazine builder to share your stories on the web, printed and for e-readers.